LF-digitala-kanaler/LFDS/content/components/web/button-and-links/buttons.md

       #### Secondary buttons

       Perhaps the secondary button would be better named as "standard button".
 This is the button to use when you want a button and it isn't primary.
-You may use how many secondary buttons as you wish in a view (in theory you can even combine them with a primary button, although this only has been applied in internal systems thus far).
+You may use how many secondary buttons as you wish in a view.
+It is rare, but acceptable, to see secondary buttons next to primary - a more common pattern is the use [links](links#paired-with-a-button) in cases with multiple actions next to each other.

       ##### Modifier for secondary buttons